254nm/L2X9Core/README.md

 * Discord alerts
 * Nether roof and bottom fix
 * Disable BlockPhysics at low tps to prevent server crashes
-* Disable RedStone ad bad tps to prevent players from crashing the server with lag machines
+* Disable RedStone at bad tps to prevent players from crashing the server with lag machines
 * Disable Elytra at low tps to prevent more server crashes
 * Limit player spawnable entites per chunk to prevent players from lagging the server
 * Remove illegal potion effects from players